Aušrinė Armonaitė: 2020–present

 Armonaitė led the Freedom Party into an election for the first time in the 2020 parliamentary election.
 She stood for election in the newly created Lithuanians abroad constituency, which granted parliamentary representation to Lithuanians living outside of the country.
 After receiving a plurality of votes in the first round of the election, she ultimately was reelected to parliament in the second round, receiving 53.15% of the vote.

 Following the certification of election results, the Freedom Party received 11 seats and it emerged that a coalition would likely be formed between the Freedom Party, Liberal Movement, and election winners Homeland Union.
-Proposing Ingrida Šimonytė as their prime ministerial candidate, Armonaitė is expected to be one of the three main leaders of the incoming government, in addition to Šimonytė and Liberal Movement leader Viktorija Čmilytė, following in the footsteps of the Marin Cabinet in Finland for having a woman-led government.
+Proposing Ingrida Šimonytė as their prime ministerial candidate, Armonaitė was expected to be one of the three main leaders of the incoming government, in addition to Šimonytė and Liberal Movement leader Viktorija Čmilytė, following in the footsteps of the Marin Cabinet in Finland for having a woman-led government.
 On 9 November, the coalition agreement was signed between the Homeland Union, Liberal Movement, and Freedom Party.